yattishr/arinsuretech/README.md

 1. Clone or download this starter project to your machine.
 1. Download and install Unity via [Unity Hub](https://unity3d.com/get-unity/download).
 Vuforia comes bundled with Unity.
 While it's downloading, continue with this process.
-1. Get a [Vuforia App Licence Key](https://developer.vuforia.com/vui/auth/register) and put it some.
+1. Get a [Vuforia App Licence Key](https://developer.vuforia.com/vui/auth/register) and put it in the "App Licence Key" field under `Vuforia Configuration -> Global`.
 1. Create a new Vuforia "Device" database to hold your tracking images.
 1. Upload the following two target tracking images to your Vuforia database:
   1. [`egg1`](https://github.com/OfferZen-Make/arinsuretech-kicker/blob/master/Assets/egg1.jpeg)